Help for Roma

 Accordingly, many Roma are unemployed, many children do not attend school, and politically, the Roma are not represented.
 Many Roma are also not registered and therefore receive no health care and have no access to other social services.
 Most Roma live under very bad conditions.

-This project is a direct continuation of the efforts of Hilfswerk Austria International since 1999 in order to achieve sustainable social improvements for Roma in BiH.
+This project is a direct continuation of the efforts of Hilfswerk International since 1999 in order to achieve sustainable social improvements for Roma in BiH.

 - to improve the living conditions and the living area of 140 needy Roma families in 11 municipalities